For details of typical units on offer see the programme catalogue.

 If you would like further information on the academic content of the course, please email email@example.com.

 We welcome and encourage applications for postgraduate degrees by research.
-In addition to topics focusing on single research areas, we actively encourage interdisciplinary research that cuts across the spectrum of the history of art, or other intellectual disciplines in the Faculty of Arts and beyond.
+In addition to topics focusing on single research areas, we actively encourage interdisciplinary research that cuts across the spectrum of religion and theology studies, or other intellectual disciplines in the Faculty of Arts and beyond.
 Joint supervision may be provided.

-See our research clusters for more information on how our research activity is focused.
+See our departmental research groups for more information on how our research activity is focused within Theology and Religious Studies.

 You will also benefit from the Graduate School of Arts and Humanities' skills training programme, which allows you to extend your range of academic and professional skills.
 You may also be given the chance at an appropriate stage to teach undergraduates, and you will be offered training for this purpose, leading to formal accreditation.